Sustainable supply chains and operations

 What is sustainable supply chain?

-Sustainable supply chains involve integrating environmental, social and governance (ESG) factors into all areas of the supply chain, including extraction, manufacturing, procurement and distribution.
-Sustainable supply chains are efficient, resilient, equitable, circular, transparent and climate positive.
+A sustainable supply chain embodies the integration of environmental, social and governance (ESG) factors across all facets of the supply chain, including extraction, manufacturing, procurement and distribution.
+Such supply chains are efficient, resilient, equitable, circular, transparent and climate positive.

 Why is it important?